Step-By-Step Guide: Swimming Starts Off Blocks

 1. Swimming start technique

-2. A step-by-step guide to learning swim starts
+2. A step-by-step guide to learning to swim starts

 3. Ways to improve your swimming starts